Adding a Legacy Contact to Your Cell Phone

 In today’s digitally connected world, our smartphones have become more than just communication devices; they have become hubs that touch many aspects of our daily lives.
 They have essentially replaced traditional cameras for taking pictures or videos, and bank branches with the ability to make financial transactions or pay bills in just a few clicks.
 When it comes to estate planning, these devices may be an overlooked piece that can become hard to access if something happens to you.

-Did you know that owners of iPhones and Android devices are now able to add what is called a ‘legacy contact’ to their devices?
+Did you know that owners of iPhones and Android devices are now able to add what is called a ‘legacy contact’ to their devices and accounts?
 You can name more than one person, but they will be able to gain access to your device to manage your digital footprint from social media, recover accounts or stored passwords, receive security codes, and so on.

 My wife and I have added each other as our legacy contacts, but you can add either a close friend, a trusted family member, your named executor, or a power of attorney to this role.
 This choice should be taken seriously, and I recommend reviewing it periodically alongside your estate plan.
 The steps to add someone as a legacy contact are below: